AnayoOleru/best-productivity-tool-tips/CONTRIBUTING.md

 5. You can detail the tips or description as much as possible.
 6. Include the technological platform and link to your experience or if no experience, a way for others to add their experience about  the tool you contributed,
 4. When creating a new topic not tool/tip, please make sure to link the topic on the table of content to the topic on the content.
+5. Add yourself and avatar as part of the contributors in the [Readme.md](/README.md) file.

 ### Example